climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

   hint~

 ## Use Step 4
+Look at your code.
+How do you think we can stop the motor from spinning?
+Try it!

+~hint Tell me more!
+- Answer: The motor will stop when you press down on the dial! hint~

+## Use Step 5
 Feeling confident?
 Can you add more blocks to your Wind turbine and still have it move?
 Give it a try now!
  Remember to add one thing at a time to see if your Turbine can still move with the extra pieces!